biolinux/Practical-Django-Projects-Code/Chapter3/cms/README.md

-Change the database name in the settings.py file
+Change the database name in the settings.py file inside the cms folder.
 ==============================